alain57/swissas-dev-tools/README.md

 ![ScreenShot](doc/letter_code.gif)

 *   Some pre-commit check to avoid committing without description and to warn developers if they try to commit when the build is not green

-*   An important pre-commit dialog wher you can write an E-Mail to QA/Support/Trainer to inform them about graphical changes
+*   An important pre-commit dialog where you can write an E-Mail to QA/Support/Trainer to inform them about graphical changes
 *   A Warning Zone where all warnings detected by the Server will be shown.

 ![ScreenShot](doc/warning_zone.gif)

 *   Some automatic code correction to comply with the company standards (ex : "this" before a local variable), based on the source code of intellij-plugin-save-actions
 *   A smart way to automatically generate Internal Translation

 ![ScreenShot](doc/translate.gif)